 If you insist, however, we will respond in several ways.

 First, whenever you dispute a credit card charge with your bank, TNYA is sent a notice of dispute and invited to file an opposition.
 We do this as a matter of course; if we don’t, we risk being charged a penalty by the credit card operator and have to pass the cost of those penalties on to our members.
-So your filing a dispute with your bank is unfortunately just the starting gun for a quasi-legal dispute with TNYA that will almost certainly cost all of us far more in emotional strain than $33.
+So your filing a dispute with your bank is unfortunately just the starting gun for a quasi-legal dispute with TNYA that will almost certainly cost all of us far more in emotional strain than $20.

 Because this is America, it is probably worth adding that any lawsuit you chose to file over this issue (why? why?!) would need to comply with the pre-litigation dispute resolution provisions of our Participation Agreement.
-Needless to say, we adopted this policy after carefully considering its legal permissibility and after receiving legal advice, and are confident that the courts will agree with us that it is wholly within the team’s rights to impose.
+Needless to say, we adopted this policy after carefully considering its legal permissibility and after receiving legal advice, and are confident that the courts will agree with us that it is wholly within our rights to impose.

 I hate this policy.
 What can I do about it that doesn’t involve banks/lawyers?

 Unlike for-profit gyms—or even other not-for-profit sports teams—TNYA is a direct democracy that gives its members the right of initiative and the right to override the Board of Directors.
-If you believe this policy is wrong for TNYA, you can file a petition with the Board (signed by 10% of the membership, which is usually between 30-40 paid members) to compel the calling of a special membership meeting where, if a majority of the members making up at least 10% of the membership agree with you, the Board’s imposition of the policy can be overridden.
+If you believe this policy is wrong for TNYA, you can file a petition with the Board (signed by 10% of the membership, which is usually between 40-50 paid members) to compel the calling of a special membership meeting where, if a majority of the members voting making up at least 10% of the entire membership agree with you, the Board’s imposition of the policy can be overridden.

 We are also a representative democracy where at least 40% of the Board must go up for reelection every year.
 It is perfectly legitimate for you to vote for or withhold your vote for a given director candidate based on their stance on this policy – or run for the Board yourself.